OctoPrint/plugins.octoprint.org/_plugins/OctoPrint-CrealityCloud.md

 ---
 * # OctoPrint-Crealitycloud

-  A OctoPrint-Plugin that connect the Octoprint to Creality Could
+  A OctoPrint-Plugin that connect the Octoprint to CrealityCloud

   ## Setup